hdheath/flair-test-suite/docs/overview.md

 ---

-### By Region/Scope
+### Region/Scope

+Test cases are also defined by region.
 A region is a genomic coordinate where we expect FLAIR to analyze transcripts.
 Test cases choose one of these region scopes:

 - **Targeted Region Tests**
   Run on a limited locus or small gene set (e.g., reads mapping to chr21 or a single gene).
-These quick smoke tests are useful for debugging specific issues.
+Cover challenging regions (e.g., high gene density, pseudogenes, repetitive sequences).
+Helps ensure corner cases are regularly checked.

 - **Whole-Transcriptome Tests**
   Run on genome-wide data (e.g., whole human transcriptome) to ensure the pipeline scales to full dataset sizes and complexities.

-- **Regional Edge-Case Tests**
-  Cover challenging regions (e.g., high gene density, pseudogenes, repetitive sequences).
-Helps ensure corner cases are regularly checked.

 Grouping by region helps select quick tests for fast feedback or full-scale validation to reveal scale-dependent issues (e.g., memory leaks).

 #### *Region* attributes
 - *chr*
 - *start*
 - *end*